MarkBaggett/srum-dump/README.md

 TO TEST THE TOOL:
 Please Download both srum_dump2.exe and SRUM_TEMPLATE2.XLSX.
-Place them in the same directory and double click srum_dump2.exe
+Place them in the same directory and double click srum_dump2.exe If you want to analyze the system that SRUM_DUMP is running on (Live Aquisition) then it must be running as an administrator.

 To INSTALL: